bird-house/pyramid-phoenix/docs/source/index.rst

 But Phoenix should at least become *developer friendly*.

 Phoenix is easy to install using the :term:`birdhouse:anaconda` python distribution and :term:`birdhouse:buildout`.
 So, Phoenix is not only available on production sites where it is close to data archives.
-You can also install it on your developer machine to make testing and working with your developed WPS processes easier.
+You can also install it on your developer machine to make testing of your developed WPS processes easier and to present them to other people.

 Contents: